toilet45/ADRedemption/README.md

 after you've made changes - just reload the page.
 The server **can** occasionally crash, so check your terminal from time to time and run `serve` again if needed.

-also i don't know how to make the page